75% of the population faces things such as indigestion, heartburn, bloating and maybe even some embarrassing gas on a

-Did you know that 60-70 million Americans are living with digestive disease and nearly 2/3rds have had a GI issue in the last week, including heartburn/reflux, bloating, diarrhea, & constipation?
+Did you know that 60-70 million Americans are living with digestive disease and nearly 2/3rds have had a GI (gastrointestinal) issue in the last week, including heartburn/reflux, bloating, diarrhea, & constipation?
 For many of us, this is all too familiar.
-So, how does one achieve health digestion?
+So, how does one achieve digestive health?

 Dr. Tennant always says that “if you give the body what it needs, it is programed to heal itself”.
 One area where this is especially true is in the stomach.
 Digestion influences so many other functions of the body, so it is crucial to overall health that the stomach is working correctly.

 Digestion begins in the mouth where chewing mechanically breaks down the food, and saliva starts chemically breaking it down.
 Food only stays in the mouth for a few minutes at most, where it then moves to the esophagus.
 Once it passes through the lower esophageal sphincter (also known as the cardiac sphincter), it reaches the stomach.
 The stomach can hold up to 4 liters of material at a time, and it both stores and breaks down its contents into chyme.
 The stomach is also where absorption of minerals and nutrients begins and any pathogens from the food are killed.
 The lining of the stomach is primarily composed of three different types of cells:

 - Parietal cells which release hydrochloric acid (HCl), which is the main component of gastric acid.

 - Chief cells which produce pepsinogen, and which when combined with HCl, creates the protein digesting enzyme pepsin.
 Once pepsin is formed, the stomach can perform hydrolysis.

 - Mucosal cells produce the mucous that protects the lining of the stomach from the gastric acid eating away at the stomach wall.